jackdarker/BilderalbumGD/README.md

 Remake of my Bilderalbum in GodotEngine.

 Features:
-- To be able to use multiple monitors there is 1 main-window (the viewer) and multiple non-modal windows.
+- To be able to use multiple monitors there is 1 main-window (the viewer) and multiple non-modal windows (browser).
-- list item generation with workerthread
+- list item generation with workerthread (generate image-icons)
+- Folder Tree
+- dragndrop of items between browser to move files
+- saving/restore last session

 ToDo:
-- saving/restore last session
 - create/delete directories in browser
 - delete items in browser
-- dragndrop of items between browser
 - sqlite-database for image tagging
 - search based on database
 - image tagging by AI?